cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 Grades for the course are largely based on weekly labs.
 Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed by the due date.
 Once solutions for labs are posted, it is no longer possible to receive points for assignments.
 Final projects will not be accepted 24 hours past the due date.
 Late submissions will be reduced by a full letter grade.

-## F.  Course Communications and Instructor Feedback
+## F.  Course Communication and Instructor Feedback

 **Course content** is hosted on this website.
-Modules, assignments, and other course materials will be distributed via this site and/or through announcements on iCollege. **All assignment submissions** will be made through iCollege.
+Modules, assignments, and other course materials will be distributed via this site and/or through announcements on iCollege. **All assignment submissions will be made through iCollege.**

 Please post lab questions on the [Get Help](https://ds4ps.github.io/cpp-526-fall-2019/help/) page on this site, schedule individual office hours using the Calendly link provided above, and email the instructor directly.